digvsr/Fake-Job-Detector/README.md

-JobGuard AI - Fake Job Detector
+SafeJob AI - Fake Job Detector

-JobGuard AI is a machine learning-based web application that detects fake job postings.
-It uses an XGBoost classifier with engineered features to identify scam job listings, achieving 82.7% recall, 71.1% precision, and 97.5% accuracy.
+SafeJob AI is a machine learning-based web application that detects fake job postings.
+It uses an XGBoost classifier with engineered features to identify scam job listings, achieving 90.2% recall, 53.4% precision, and 95.7% accuracy.

 Features
 - Detects fake job postings with high accuracy.